Meet the scientists of the APPLICATE project.

 The ocean plays an important role in the climate system.
 It absorbs most of solar radiation in the tropics and counteracts the uneven distribution of solar radiation that reaches the Earth’s surface by distributing heat and moisture around the globe.
-The heat and moisture that is released by the ocean to the atmosphere contributes to shape the weather systems.
-Without currents in the ocean the temperatures over most regions would be more extreme, very warm at the equator and very cold at the poles, meaning less hospitable for humans and ecosystems.
+The heat and moisture that is released by the ocean to the atmosphere contributes to shaping the weather systems.
+Without currents in the ocean, the temperatures over most regions would be more extreme, very warm at the equator and very cold at the poles, meaning less hospitable for humans and ecosystems.

 2. What is the main signature of decadal variability in the ocean and why is this variability important to regulate European climate?